-The Swedish railway network is overloaded and in great need of repair.
-This has led to an increase in lorries on the roads.
-However, lorries emit a significant amount of carbon dioxide so finding sustainable alternatives is important.
-That is the background to the electric highway project.
+The Swedish railway network is overloaded and in great need of restoration.
+This has led to an increase of heavy trucks on the roads.
+However, trucks emit a significant amount of carbon dioxide so finding sustainable alternatives is important.
+That’s the background to the electric highway project.

-Financing from the Swedish Transport Administration means that Region Gävleborg, Scania and Siemens can build, drive, test and evaluate the world’s first stretch of electric road for heavy lorries on a public road.
-The project will run from June 2016 until December 2017 and will investigate whether it’s financially and practically viable for all partners to run the electric highway.
-If the result is successful there will be a great chance that transport routes all over Sweden will become electrified.
+Financing from the Swedish Transport Administration means that Region Gävleborg, Scania and Siemens can build, drive, test and evaluate the world’s first electric highway for heavy trucks on a public road.
+The project started in June 2016 and has exceeded all expectations.

 The major advantage of electric highways is of course that emissions disappear almost entirely.
 Additionally, both energy consumption and maintenance costs are significantly lower than with combustion engines.
 The efficiency of electric power is 77 per cent, which is high compared to a diesel engine, while energy consumption is about a fifth of diesel and petrol.

 Sweden is at the leading edge of environmental technology.
-This project will give us even more knowledge and experience that will create new innovative products, services and employment in the future.
+This project gives us even more competence and experience that will create new innovative products, services and employment in the future.
 Something to be proud of!

 The project is estimated to cost 125 billion SEK:

 When wise people from all over the world in industry, academia and the public sector interact exciting things happen.
 Sandviken is such a place in the field of fossil free and climate neutral energy.